 Exploring local fauna and ecosystems introduces the students to geography, history, biology, astronomy, geology, agriculture, meteorology, chemistry, zoology, physics.
 The list goes on.
 The purpose is to have nature itself unfurl the complexities of the sciences.

 Our 1st and 2nd graders begin to understand the changing seasons and what that means for larger world as well as their inner world of emotions and self-regulation.
-3rd through 5th grade begins to grasp the interconnectedness of working the land to survive and grow as an individual, a community and a species.
-Middle School (6th –8th) explores the human responsibility inherent in living in the natural world—harnessing energy, population growth, pollution—essentially investigating the synergy of biodiversity.
+3–5th grade begins to grasp the interconnectedness of working the land to survive and grow as an individual, a community and a species.
+Middle School (6–8th) explores the human responsibility inherent in living in the natural world—harnessing energy, population growth, pollution—essentially investigating the synergy of biodiversity.

-View our Curriculum Guide for more in-depth information on the NEST program for each grade.
+View our Curriculum Guide for in-depth information grade by grade.